MontaVista-OpenSourceTechnology/imx-systemready-firmware/README.md

   git submodule init
   git submodule update
 ```

 to get all the sources.
 After that, just type `make` here and it will
 build the firmware.
 (Note that the first time, `make -j<n>` won't
 work because it prompts you for EULA acceptance.)
+In fact, `make
+-j<n>` doesn't really work at all, that needs to be fixed.

 The default build builds an imx8mq-evk target.
 If you want to
 override this, you can copy the make.config file to your own file,